test-prof/test-prof/docs/profilers/factory_prof.md

    name           total   top-level   total time    time per call      top-level time

    user            6091        2715    115.7671s          0.0426s            50.2517s
-     .admin         123         715     15.7671s          0.0466s             5.2517s
-     [name,role]     25          11       7.671s          0.0666s             1.2517s
    post            2142        2098     93.3152s          0.0444s            92.1915s
-     .draft[tags]    12          12       9.3152s          0.164s            42.1915s
    ...
 ```

-It shows both the total number of the factory and its variations (such as traits, overrides) runs and the number of _top-level_ runs, i.e. not during another factory invocation (e.g. when using associations.)
+It shows both the total number of the factory runs and the number of _top-level_ runs, i.e. not during another factory invocation (e.g. when using associations.)

-In the example above, `.xxx` indicates a trait and `[a,b]` indicates the overrides keys, e.g., `create(:user, :admin)` is an `.admin` variation, while `create(:post, :draft, tags: ["a"])`—`.draft[tags]`

 It also shows the time spent generating records with factories and the amount of time taken per factory call.